 The first thing to understand is how and why medical devices are categorized.
 It is based on the risk to the patient in having that device used as part of his healthcare effort.
 How devices get classified is determined by a data-driven scientific process conducted by the FDA.
 The trigger for that review is to submit your medical device discovery and concept documentation to the FDA.

 DeviceLab can take the results of your discovery and concept for a medical device and turn it into a prototype first article and test it in a pilot effort to gather the data necessary for FDA review and approval.
 DeviceLab knows the “how” to respond to the FDA’s “what” contained within their five-step process.

 Thus, the job of DeviceLab is a complicated project in how to satisfy FDA regulations.
 We must work as a team with you to evaluate needs carefully, derive functional requirements, create specifications, and more while adhering to the IEC and ISO standards the FDA mandates be satisfied.
-The DeviceLab process will follow the waterfall chart below.
+The DeviceLab prototype development and pilot process will follow the waterfall chart below.

 4 Key Steps in Prototyping and Piloting Medical Devices